google/starlark-go/doc/spec.md

    print(x)
 ```

-Skylark (like Python 3) does not accept an unparenthesized tuple
+Starlark (like Python 3) does not accept an unparenthesized tuple
 expression as the operand of a list comprehension:

 ```python